Psy-Fer/interARTIC/README.md

 pip install --upgrade pip
 ```

-If pip is not installed, go to: ```https://pip.pypa.io/en/stable/installing/``` and follow the prompts there.
+If pip is not installed, follow [this link](https://pip.pypa.io/en/stable/installing/) and follow the prompts there.

 ## Installing miniconda

-The miniconda installation guide can be found here: ```https://conda.io/projects/conda/en/latest/user-guide/install/index.htm```
+The miniconda installation guide can be found [here](https://docs.conda.io/en/latest/miniconda.html)

 We suggest you undergo the 'Regular Installation' process.